Featured Article: ABC and Batman's Fourth Commercial Spot

 In the new series, now known officially as The New Andy Griffith Show, Andy Griffith played Andy Sawyer, mayor of a small Southern town.
 Lee Meriwether played his his wife; Marty McCall and Lori Rutherford played his children.
 Guest stars in that first episode included Don Knotts, George Lindsey and Paul Hartman.
 All three had appeared alongside Griffith in the 1960-1968 The Andy Griffith Show.
 Critic Kay Gardella of The New York Daily News called the premiere “an amusing 30-minute episode” and wrote that “it certainly is superior to Headmaster” [16].
 Tom Donnelly of The Washington Daily News, however, was less enthused, writing that “Andy Griffith may not be the only star in TV annals to serve as his own midseason replacement … but if this is the first it is the only novel facet of The New Andy Griffith Show” [17].

 The premiere of The New Andy Griffith Show ranked 12th in the Nielsens, better than the premiere of The Headmaster, which had ranked 20th [18].
 The second episode fell slightly to 14th, tying with Mayberry R.F.D.
 [19].
 The series fell again in its third week, ranking 17th, and by the fourth week was out of the Top 40 [20, 21].
-In March of 1971, CBS announced it was dropping 13 programs from its schedule and The New Andy Griffith Show was one of them [22].
+In March 1971, CBS announced it was dropping 13 programs from its schedule and The New Andy Griffith Show was one of them [22].
 So were The Ed Sullivan Show, The Beverly Hillbillies, Green Acres and Hee-Haw.
 It was the infamous CBS “rural purge.”
 Griffith had helped usher in the age of the rural sitcom with The Andy Griffith Show in 1960.
 A decade later he — and The New Andy Griffith Show — was there to see it end.

 What Went Wrong